 1 Admission, retention and student teaching requirements are summarized here.
 The Teacher Education Handbook, available from the Education Program Information MyGroups page or the Education Office, contains all specific requirements.

-To be eligible for program admission, students need to have completed at least 40 undergraduate credits with a minimum grade point average of 2.50.
-Students will need 150 documented clock hours of work with children as well as a grade of C or better in all education major and minor courses, English 170, and CCS 100 or COM 101 or equivalent.
+To be eligible for program admission, students need to have completed at least 40 undergraduate credits with a minimum grade point average of 2.75.
+Students will need 150 hours of interaction with children as well as a grade of C or better in all education major and minor courses, English 170, and CCS 100 or COM 101 or equivalent.
 Students also need to have completed the CORE or PPST skills test in mathematics, reading, and writing with passing scores in all three areas.
 Students with a qualifying ACT/SAT/GRE score are not required to take the CORE/PPST exam.
 Students submit their Phase I portfolio to provide initial evidence of their development as a teacher and learner.
-Students are admitted to the TEP before enrolling in upper-level education courses.
+Students are admitted to the TEP before enrolling in upper-level 300-level education courses.
 Students who leave the University for one year or more are required to reapply for admission to the TEP.
 The criteria for re-admission will be those in effect at the time of reapplication.
 Application deadlines are September 25 or January 25 each year.
-A small percentage of students may be admitted to the program or to the student teaching semester on exception if they meet all other criteria and meet either the GPA or Praxis I requirement.
+A small percentage of students may be admitted to the program on exception if they meet all other criteria and meet either the GPA or the testing requirement.

 Students not admitted to the Teacher Education Program on their first attempt are eligible to reapply.
 If students are denied on their second application, however, they may not reapply to the Teacher Education Program.
 Students who are unsuccessful in admission to the TEP have access to alternative career counseling through their Education advisor/mentor and Career Services.